robrwo/perl-Software-Policy-CodeOfConduct/README.md

 If `$dir` is omitted, then it will save the file in the current directory.

-# SOURCE

-The development version is on github at [https://github.com/robrwo/perl-Software-Policy-CodeOfConduct](https://github.com/robrwo/perl-Software-Policy-CodeOfConduct) and may be cloned from [git://github.com/robrwo/perl-Software-Policy-CodeOfConduct.git](git://github.com/robrwo/perl-Software-Policy-CodeOfConduct.git)

 # SUPPORT

 Only the latest version of this module will be supported.